dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Bitcoin: The Greatest Story Ever Sold
 1. Volatility is what makes Bitcoin fun.
 1. Stock market bubbles don’t grow out of thin air.
 They have a solid basis in reality, but reality as distorted by misconception.
+1. Even if the currency does see a short-term price correction, as is likely, the core value proposition at the heart of the bitcoin project continually proves to be vital and needed.
+The longer that the project succeeds, the better its future odds.
+1. The problem with a bubble is that we don't know if or when it will burst, or indeed whether it is a bubble or just a shift in fundamentals.